aronweiler/rad-sec-analysis/docs/design.md

 **Vulnerability Intelligence MCP Server**:
 - The Vulnerability Intelligence MCP Server is used for follow-up investigation of incident data by the AI
   - The MCP Server docker container should be running prior to running the RAD Security Pipeline
-  - The tools provided by the MCP server will be converted to langchain tools for use by LangGraph
+  - The tools provided by the MCP server will be converted to langchain tools for use internally
-  - The AI will decide which tools to use in follow-up calls in the `initial_incident_and_cve_analysis` stage to investigate the incident
+  - The AI will decide which tools to use in follow-up calls in the `initial_analysis` stage to investigate the incident

 #### Available Tools